 What is the Hardest Part About Going Cruelty-Free?

 This is different for everybody.
 For me, the first thing I struggled with was so shallow I’m embarrassed to admit it… I was so worried I would miss out on products and brands that everyone else gets to use and I’d be stuck with a bunch of grass and fruit based stuff no one has ever heard of.
 As it turns out, there are soooooooo many great brands that are cruelty-free that I don’t feel I miss out at all!
-And furthermore, I’ve had the chance to try tons of fruit based stuff since switching and you’d be surprised how much of it is better than all the chemical-induced makeup in the world!
+And furthermore, I’ve had the chance to try tons of fruit based stuff since switching and you’d be surprised how much of it is actually pretty freaking good!

 The other hard part for me was accepting that I’m not an evil person if I buy Sensodyne (cause it works) or Purex (cause it’s affordable).
 For the most part, there are a ton of affordable products out there.
 But not all of them are.
 And not all of them work!
 And if you’re like me, you’re not made out of money and you value your health!
 So sometimes I buy the store brand over the natural/cruelty free cleaner.
 And sometimes I eat a burger cause it’s delicious.
 But at the end of the day, the switch to cruelty-free is about doing good and living well.
 So just find your balance and take your time getting there.
 No one is perfect!